-Some lilies are alluringly fragrant, while others have no smell.
+Some types of lilies are alluringly fragrant, while others have no smell.
 The flowers are ornate, have different shapes and may face in divergent directions.
 Some lily flowers are seemingly flat.
 Other flowers resemble bells, cups or bowls, while funnel types and trumpet shapes are also available.

-Due to the wide range of hybridized true lilies, a horticultural system for classifying them has been developed in conjunction with the North American Lily Society and the Royal Horticultural Society, which categorizes the numerous types into nine divisions comprising of parentage and includes flower structure and habit:
+Due to the wide range of hybridized true lilies, a horticultural system for classifying them has been developed in conjunction with the North American Lily Society and the Royal Horticultural Society, which categorizes the numerous types of lilies into nine divisions comprising of parentage and includes flower structure and habit:

 - Division 1: Asiatic Hybrids

 - L. ‘Brunello’

 - L. ‘Crete’